rowanlees/steam-voice-commands/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Upon opening the program it will immediately begin active voice recognition.
-To stop, click the 'stop voice commands' button.
-At the moment the program can handle the following speech inputs, more to follow later in development:
-- open library
-- open store
-- open friends
-- open settings
-- open downloads
-- open games (say "open [game name])"
+Click the 'Show Voice Commands' button in the program to see what voice commands are available.

-To see list of games detected on startup, click the "Open list of installed games" in the program
+To see list of games detected on startup, click the "Show Installed Games" in the program.

-You can also say "stop voice commands"/"stop voice recogntion" and "start voice commands"/"start voice recognition"; or use the button in the program; or bind a hotkey.
+Click the 'Toggle Voice Recognition' button to begin listening for commands, or bind a hotkey in the 'Settings' window and use that.
+There are also voice commands to start and stop voice recognition ("start voice recognition"/"start voice commands"/"stop voice recognition"/"stop voice commands")

 <p align="right">(<a href="#top">back to top</a>)</p>